Text for the CD “9 Trajectoires”, published by GRM, Paris, 2018

-The CD will contain the following works:
+The CD contains the following of my works:

 extrémités lointaines, 1998